long-war-2/lwotc/README.md

 Base Damage is 4/5/6/7/8 depending on weapon tier (from 4/5.5/7/8.5/10)

 * Significantly decreased the amount of shred in the game - makes armor actually important
+* Critical Damage is now +50% of a weapon's base damage (Ex.
+Assault rifle with base damage of 4 will have +2 critical damage)
 * Rebalanced Primary weapons the following way

 #### AR